 8 Ways to Awaken the Olympian Within

+My purpose with this article is we need to think like Olympians metaphorically.
 It is amazing what the Olympics can mean for all of us.
 It is a true triumph of the human spirit in action.
 Anyone who participates in the Olympics deserves applause because of the amount of preparation they put in before an event and the type of trials and tribulations they undergo even before they have the privilege of participation leave alone the winning of the gold medal.

 I was interested to see what we can learn from the Olympians and how it can help us get the most out of ourselves.
 I have expanded each letter of the word Olympian so that we can awaken the Olympian within.

-L for Love – All Olympians love what they do.
+L for Love — All Olympians love what they do.
 While we might see this as sacrifice the fact is if we don’t love what we do there is no way we can do the sacrifices needed to reach the top of our fields.
 Love of your profession is a minimum requirement to reach the top of your summit.
+We can look at all the positive benefits our job provides and how it can help us create meaning in our lives.
+Loving what you do for a living will enable you to develop the passion needed to win your game.
+You may not always follow your passion but you can choose to be passionate about whatever you do to get the most out of yourself.

-Y for Yesterday – This means you have to let go of yesterday completely.
+Y for Yesterday — This means you have to let go of yesterday completely.
 Forget yesterday existed.
 All Olympians even the best of them including Michael Phelps have had personal tribulations.
 The way they have overcome that is something we all can take a leaf out of and bring out our best when the chips are down.
 Leave yesterday behind is easier said than done but if we want to reach our personal Everest this is a must.
 Look back to your past success but don’t spend too much time there because everyone is only looking to your next performance now.
+At the same time never dwell on your failures too long.
+Even Roger Federer loses some matches but if he thinks about those he can never go for his next summit.
+Recently I read The Power of Regret by Daniel Pink and he gives a well researched book making the case for actually embracing regret as a source of learning.
+I totally agree to look back and glean the lessons learned but don't engage in self rumination which can ruin your chances of good performance currently based on a bygone performance.

-M for Manage yourself – Yes I believe all Olympians also have the same 24 hours.
-It is how we allocate those 24 hours to get the most out of ourselves is the key.
+M for Manage yourself — Yes I believe all Olympians also have the same 24 hours.
+It is how we allocate those 24 hours to get the most out of ourselves that is the key.
 We all know this but a reminder does help.
 Managing ourselves among the daily stresses is the key.
-Each person has a different way of coping with stress but find out what works best for you before any important event.
+Each person has a different way of coping with stress but finds out what works best for you before any important event.
 Listening to some inspiring song before an important meeting can inspire you.
 This can be told a hundred different ways but Olympians take care of themselves very well.
-They eat well, exercise and sleep well.
-Of course we are all not competing in the Olympics but we can still do these activities to take better care of ourselves.
+They eat well, exercise, and sleep well.
+Of course, we are all not competing in the Olympics but we can still do these activities to take better care of ourselves.

-N for Never say die – Resilience has been talked about a lot.
+N for Never say die — Resilience has been talked about a lot.
 As I have mentioned throughout this article unless you can withstand failure there is no way we can win.
 Developing a never say die spirit is the key that unlocks the Olympian spirit.
 Nothing is ever final you will always get another chance.
 Yes look at your current failure and make course corrections but never think this is your final chance.
-One amazing story of grit which I read recently is about Derek Redmond who was Great Britain’s premier 400m runner at the 1992 Olympics.
+One amazing story of grit that I read recently is about Derek Redmond who was Great Britain’s premier 400m runner at the 1992 Olympics.
 Apparently even President Obama is a fan.

 He is mostly remembered for coming last in the 1992 Olympics 400m final.
-In between the race his hamstring had snapped and he was in severe pain.
-However he never gave up and was determined to finish the race.
+In between the race, his hamstring had snapped and he was in severe pain.
+However, he never gave up and was determined to finish the race.
 As he continued painstakingly to the finish line his father joined him on the race track.
-By the time he did cross the finish line he got a standing ovation from the entire stadium.
+By the time he did cross the finish line, he got a standing ovation from the entire stadium.
 This is true grit and courage in action.
 This was voted the 3rd most famous Olympic moment in an NBC Poll.
 What a story that can inspire all of us whenever we are down or up.

 The views expressed here are my own and do not represent my organization.